JrVerbiest/jrverbiest.github.io/README.md

   Task: Engineering support in research.

-  - Involved in the FWO-funded project from Dr. Lousin Mumdjian (FWO postdoctoral mandate): “*Auditory-motor coupling in persons with a cerebellar impairment.”*.
+  - Involved in the FWO-funded project from dr. Lousin Mumdjian (FWO postdoctoral mandate): “*Auditory-motor coupling in persons with a cerebellar impairment.”*.
 Focus on sensor data cleansing, signal processing, and time-series analysis.
 Data from gait (IMU sensor technology) and gait-beat synchronisation measures.

     🔨 Software tools: Python, Pandas and NumPy.